spiside/pdb-tutorial/README.md

         Specify a list of commands for breakpoint number bpnumber.
 ```

-`commands` will run Python code or pdb commands that you specified whenever the stated breakpoint number is hit.
-Once you start the `commands` block, the prompt changes to (com).
-The code/commands you write here functions as if you had typed them at the (Pdb) prompt after getting to that breakpoint.
-Writing `end` will terminate the command and the prompt changes back to `(pdb)` from `(com)`.
+`commands` will run python code or pdb commands that you specified whenever the stated breakpoint number is hit.
+Once you start the `commands` block, the prompt changes to `(com)`.
+The code/commands you write here function as if you had typed them at the `(Pdb)` prompt after getting to that breakpoint.
+Writing `end` will terminate the command and the prompt changes back to `(Pdb)` from `(com)`.
 I have found this of great use when I need to monitor certain variables inside of a loop as I don't need to print the values of the variables repeatedly.
 Let's see an example.
-Make sure to be in the root of the project in your terminal and type the following:
+Make sure to be at the root of the project in your terminal and type the following:

 ```
 python -m pdb main.py